Thai rice exports poised to hit 9 million tonnes amid climate anxieties

 Significantly, Iraq emerged as the most prominent buyer of Thai rice, purchasing 1.6 million tonnes last year – a towering 458% surge from 2021.
 Other key importers included South Africa with 775,000 tonnes (a marginal drop of 2.26% from 2021), China with 750,000 tonnes (up 18.8%), the US with 650,000 tonnes (up 13.2%), and Benin with 321,000 tonnes (down 15.3%).

-As the world keeps a cautious eye on El Niño, Ophaswongse warned about the monitoring of rainfall levels from July to September.
+As the world keeps a cautious eye on El Niño, Chookiat warned about the monitoring of rainfall levels from July to September.
 Any dip during this period would pose a direct threat to main crop rice production, which is heavily reliant on rainfall.

 Chookiat estimated that insufficient rainfall could cripple Thai rice production by 10-15% from the standard output level.
-Given that the usual annual production of the main crop paddy rice is 24 million tonnes and off-season periods produce 8 million tonnes, a tangible hit on production is a probable scenario, reports Bangkok Post.
+Given that the usual annual production of the main crop paddy rice is 24 million tonnes and off-season periods produce 8 million tonnes, a tangible hit on production is a probable scenario, reported Bangkok Post.

-With regard to the domestic scenario, Chookiat said, “Regarding the government’s recent instruction to reduce off-season rice cultivation to reserve water resources in dams and prepare for a severe drought next year, we will have to wait and see.
+“Regarding the government’s recent instruction to reduce off-season rice cultivation to reserve water resources in dams and prepare for a severe drought next year, we will have to wait and see.
 The price of unmilled rice is very favourable, with domestic prices reaching 11,000 baht per tonne, which may encourage farmers to continue cultivating off-season rice.”

 Join the conversation and have your say on Thailand news published on The Thaiger.